 The group of outgoing leaders guided our organization through a period of tremendous change and growth.
 Former President of the Board, Tim Moore, who serves as Bureau Chief of Operations for Douglas County, stepped up to lead the Board in 2013.
 Tim was in the right place at the right time to select and transition executive leadership and oversee our response to the largest growth in staff and people served in our history.

 Likewise, outgoing Vice President JoAnne Zboyan has provided crucial leadership the past few years on the Pathways Board.
 JoAnne is an Attorney at Law and of-counsel with Springer and Steinberg, P.C.
-Before coming to Pathways, JoAnne was a member of the Adam’s Camp Board of Director and formerly taught special education.
+Before coming to Pathways, JoAnne was a member of the Adam’s Camp Board of Directors and formerly taught special education.
 Lynn Myers previously served as Vice President and Secretary of the Board while working as Chief of Staff for Denver South Economic Development Partnership.
 Before that, Lynn served as an Arapahoe County Commissioner for seven years.
 She has been a consistent supporter of our mission and the community that she calls home.

 Tim, JoAnne, and Lynn helped us shift our perspective to the future and become thought leaders in a changing landscape for the people we serve.
 We’re grateful for their continued commitment to serving folks with disabilities in our community as they remain on our Board of Directors.